 |Panasonic G1 (⇒ lft | rgt)||1440||no||3.0||460||swivel||no||4001||3.0||10.5||no|

 Both the X10 and the X20 have zoom lenses build in.
 Both optics have identical focal length range and aperture specifications (7.1-28.4mm f/2.0-2.8).
 Both cameras offer the same maximum aperture.

 Both the X10 and the X20 have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the X20 was followed by the Fujifilm X30.

-Advantages of the Fujifilm X10:
+Arguments in favor of the Fujifilm X10:

 - More heavily discounted: Has been on the market for longer (launched in September 2011).

-Reasons to prefer the Fujifilm X20:
+Advantages of the Fujifilm X20:

 - Better video: Provides higher movie framerates (1080/60p vs 1080/30p).